-The first thing I notice when taking a closer look at the Raijintek Leto RGB is the black coating on the aluminum fins and also the cold plate.
-This overall black aesthetic will compliment almost any build.
+The first thing I notice when taking a closer look at the Raijintek Leto RGB is the black coating on the aluminium fins and also the cold plate.
+This overall black aesthetic will complement almost any build.

 Testing System and Installation

 Processor: AMD Ryzen 5 2400g

 Graphics Card: Onboard Vega 11 Graphics

 Memory: 16gb Gskill Flare X 3200mhz

 Storage: 240g Samsung 850 Evo ssd